Bisque firing for up to 2 pieces

-One firing for a piece of pottery weighing up to 500g.
+One firing for up to 2 pieces of pottery weighing up to 500g.

 Suitable for you?

-If you have purchased our clay and firing package, that includes firing for four pieces.
+If you have purchased our clay and firing package, that includes firing for two pieces.
 However, there is enough clay there to make more.
-One purchase of this product equates to one extra piece bisque fired.

 What is bisque firing?

 Your work is carefully put in an electric kiln and fired to 1100ºC.
 Hot Hot Hot!
 The fire does its magic and changes your clay into ceramic.
 That means it will no longer crumble away, create dust in your home or distort if splashed with water.
 You can now paint it (poster paints or oil paints or accrylics work great) or glaze it.

 How do I get it to you?

 For local Hammersmith and Fulham community only just now.
 Drop it off at our door while taking your daily exercise.
 Or on your way to the grocery shopping.
 Please follow covid-19 government directives.
 Find out when we are open to receive your creations here.
 Carry your work carefully in a box.
 Please be sure to also leave a filled in copy of the pottery chart that was included with your clay and firing package.
 And don’t wait till it is fully dry.
 Bone dry work is more fragile than leather hard work.
 We will dry it before firing.

 We always endevour to have your work ready within four weeks from being dropped off for firing.
 Because it is quiet now, and warming up (work dries faster) we may be able to have it ready for you sooner.
 Email us on firstname.lastname@example.org and quote your ID number.
 We will be able to check for you.
 Collection times on this page.
 Please be sure to include your order number as well, you will get one in your email confirmation when you purchase this product.